For documents in German click here ...

 The research project Market opportunities for „More Sustainable Chemistry“ through the REACH Regulation (Sustainable Sporting Goods - SuSport) aimed to support "more sustainable chemistry" in the textile supply chain, by shifting the focus from the reactive compliance position to a more proactive "beyond compliance" perspective.
 Strategically, this approach is based on the following consideration: If you want to be "Compliant" tomorrow, you must already be "Beyond Compliance" today.
 Not only does such a strategy ensure legal compliance, it can also create market opportunities.
 Together with actors from the textile supply chain, the project developed scenarios for the textile industry in 2030 as well as strategies and concrete steps to pave the way to the proactive "boldly ahead" scenario.

 A comprehensive final report (pdf - in German) documents the project results.
 Further information, including the scenarios developed and explanations of the method, can also be found on the project page.
-A video that concisely summarizes the main results will be available shortly.
+A video that concisely summarizes the main results is available here.
+Besides, a leaflet (here) provides an overview of the project and the results.

 - Global Business Summit 2018, Amsterdam